 I’ll start out by explaining the two groupings of costs and the many different components.
 Then I’ll explain how to properly apply the formula to your situation.

-I have written an article about Fixed Costs if you desire to gain an in-depth understanding of this term.
+If you desire to gain an in-depth understanding of this term, please read Fixed Costs.
 For the cost per mile formula, fixed costs are those costs incurred either one time or regular ongoing costs that you must pay whether the vehicle leaves the lot or not.
 The following is a short list of the most common fixed costs from the most expensive to the least expensive and a short description of each:

 - Monthly Interest – since work trucks can be easily financed, most small businesses finance the purchase.
 The financing component includes interest and some principle repayment.
 The principle payment component is paying for the initial purchase price.
 On a monthly basis, only the interest is a true cost to the business.
 There is one issue with this interest payment; it decreases as the loan matures.
 So each month, this value will change.
 However, it is not a variable cost as you may think, it is fixed because you must make the note payment whether you drive the truck or not.

 - Insurance – rarely do businesses find an insurance policy that is strictly based on the number of miles you drive.
 Most policies provide an allowance for the number of miles.
 The policies are generally for one year and range from $2,000 to as much as $4,000 depending on the mileage allowance you signed up for in the contract.
 There a lot of other variables such as good drivers, proper training, governors on the gas flow, and more.
 For this article, I am going to price the insurance at $3,100 per year for up to 20,000 miles.